-Because of issues of security, parking, insurance liability and the limited availability of resources, it is imperative that every event be listed on the Master University Calendar.
-Room setup requests must be received no later than seven days before an event.
+Room setup requests must be detailed in The Den event request in order to be submitted to Housekeeping through Auxiliary Services; late requests for room set ups are not permitted.
 Country House is the sole provider of food service at Saint Xavier University.
 Outside catering/food is not permitted.
 Organizations are responsible for ensuring that campus facilities are utilized appropriately and left in a clean and orderly manner after the event.
 Room cleanup is the responsibility of the sponsoring RSO.
 Charges will be incurred for organizations who damage or dirty any facility.